ManikPandey/git-demo/README.md

 # git-demo
-manking a demo repo for computer
+making a demo repo for computer
+#This is a new demo file